 A mortgage payment calculator is an amazing online tool that is used when you want to buy your home.
 It is a tool that can help you in calculating potential mortgages without doing any complicated math and it acts like a digital wizard for you.

-Also, when you want to buy the home you have to borrow money from a bank or any other financial institution which is called a mortgage or loan.
+Also, when you want to buy the home you have to borrow money from a bank or any other financial institution which is called a mortgage or loan and the person or institution who is giving loan is called mortgage lander.
 There are many factors to consider when calculating a mortgage like how much money you want to borrow, the interest rate that the bank will charge you on that loan, and also how much time you will take to repay the loan.

 To calculate these entire things mortgage calculator is very helpful.
 It makes the process very simple you have to type all these numbers in the calculator and it will tell you how much monthly installment you have to pay in seconds.
 It is an outstanding tool which can help you plan your budget and also you can understand how much you can afford for your home.